franzmelchiori/alyvix-doc/test_case_building/visual_keywords.rst

 Object Finder
 -------------

-The *Object Finder* is probably the most useful Alyvix Finder, because it **links together multiple types of Alyvix visual keywords** defining complex graphic objects to detect: a *Object Finder* considers its basic visual keywords as its main and sub components to search, inheriting their arguments as well.
+The *Object Finder* is probably the most useful Alyvix Finder, because it **links together multiple types of Alyvix visual keywords** defining complex graphic objects to detect: **an Object Finder considers its basic visual keywords as its main and sub components to search**, inheriting their arguments as well.
 This is the *Object Finder* dialog:

     .. image:: pictures/ride_10_object_finder.png